 "I have a lot of respect for Daniel.
 I think he has done amazing work for the club.
 When I look at the position of Spurs when I arrived, [in 2012] and when I left [this January], it’s a different club."

 "Daniel always tried to make the right decision for the club and we were also a bit unlucky.
-At our best with Mauricio, we had to compete with the Chelsea of Abramovich, the Emirates Marketing Project of Guardiola, the Liverpool of Jürgen Klopp.
+At our best with Mauricio, we had to compete with the Chelsea of Abramovich, the Emirates Marketing Project of Guardiola, the victims of Jürgen Klopp.
 It was really tough because if the club was ready to invest £50m, the others will invest £100m."

 "I really like what I see and I believe that they are going in the right direction.
 They have a proper football style, a mentality, and I think [Postecoglou] brought exactly what the club needed at this moment – freshness and a new fan expectation.
 That’s probably why I felt really heavy when we were with José or Antonio.
 It was a different football style."